Sirhan Sirhan: Early life

-Sirhan Sirhan was born into an Arab Palestinian Christian family in Mandatory Palestine, in Jerusalem's Musrara neighborhood, and became a Jordanian citizen after Jordan annexed the West Bank.
-According to his mother, Sirhan was traumatized as a child by the violence he witnessed in the Arab–Israeli conflict, including the death of his older brother, who was run over by a military vehicle that was swerving to evade gunfire.
+Sirhan Bishara Sirhan was born into an Arab Palestinian Christian family in Mandatory Palestine, in Jerusalem's Musrara neighborhood, and became a Jordanian citizen in December 1949, just before Jordan annexed the West Bank.
+According to his mother, Mary, Sirhan was traumatized as a child by the violence he witnessed in the Arab–Israeli conflict, including the death of his older brother, who was run over by a military vehicle that was swerving to evade gunfire.

-When Sirhan was 12 years old, his family immigrated to the U.S., moving briefly to New York and then to California.
-He attended Eliot Junior High School, John Muir High School, and Pasadena City College.
-Shortly after the family's move to California, Bishara returned alone to the Middle East.
-Standing 5 ft 5 in and weighing 120 lb at age 20, Sirhan moved to Corona to train to be a jockey while working at a stable, but lost his job and abandoned the pursuit after suffering a head injury in a racing accident.
+When Sirhan was 12 years old, his family immigrated to the US, moving briefly to New York and then to California.
+He attended Eliot Junior High School, John Muir High School, John Marshall Junior High School (now called Thurgood Marshall Secondary School), and Pasadena City College.
+Shortly after the family's move to California, Sirhan's father, Bishara Salame Sirhan, returned alone to the Middle East.
+Standing 5 ft 5 in and weighing 120 lb at age 20, Sirhan moved to Corona to train to be a jockey while working at a stable but lost his job and abandoned the pursuit after suffering a head injury in a racing accident.

-Sirhan never became an American citizen, instead retaining his Jordanian citizenship.
+Sirhan never became a US citizen, instead retaining his Jordanian citizenship.

 As an adult, Sirhan changed church denominations several times, joining Baptist and Seventh-day Adventist churches.
 In 1966, he joined the esoteric organization Ancient Mystical Order of the Rose Cross, one of the Rosicrucian Orders.

-Robert F. Kennedy assassination
+Assassination of Robert F. Kennedy

 Around 12:15 a.m.
 PDT on June 5, 1968, Sirhan fired a .22 LR Iver-Johnson Cadet revolver at United States Senator Robert F. Kennedy and the crowd surrounding him in the Ambassador Hotel in Los Angeles, shortly after Kennedy had finished addressing supporters in the hotel's main ballroom.
-Authors George Plimpton, Jimmy Breslin, Pete Hamill, former professional football player Rosey Grier, and 1960 Olympic gold medalist Rafer Johnson were among several men who subdued and disarmed Sirhan after a struggle.
+Authors George Plimpton, Jimmy Breslin, and Pete Hamill, former professional football player Rosey Grier and 1960 Olympic gold medalist Rafer Johnson were among several men who subdued and disarmed Sirhan after a struggle.

 Kennedy was shot three times—once in the head and twice in the back—with a fourth bullet passing through his jacket.
-He died almost 26 hours later at Good Samaritan Hospital.
-Five other people at the event were also shot, all of whom recovered: Paul Schrade, an official with the United Automobile Workers union; William Weisel, an ABC TV unit manager; Ira Goldstein, a reporter with the Continental News Service; Elizabeth Evans, a friend of Pierre Salinger, one of Kennedy's campaign aides; and Irwin Stroll, a teenage Kennedy volunteer.
+He died about 26 hours later at Good Samaritan Hospital.
+Five other people at the event were also shot, all of whom recovered: Paul Schrade, an official with the United Auto Workers union; William Weisel, an ABC TV unit manager; Ira Goldstein, a reporter with the Continental News Service; Elizabeth Evans, a friend of Pierre Salinger, one of Kennedy's campaign aides; and Irwin Stroll, a teenage Kennedy volunteer.

+Conspiracy theories

+The assassination spawned many conspiracy theories, many of which claimed there was a "second gunman" or that Sirhan was not the true killer.

 In a 2018 interview with The Washington Post, Robert F. Kennedy Jr. said that he had traveled to California to meet with Sirhan in prison and that, after a relatively long conversation (the details of which he would not disclose), believed that Sirhan did not kill his father and that a second gunman was involved.